2dom/PxMatrix/README.md

 display.setScanPattern(ZAGGIZ);
 display.setMuxPattern(STRAIGHT);
 ```
 The number of required address lines (A,B,C ...) in the constructor depends on the row-scan pattern and the multiplex pattern.
-For example a 1/4 scan display with scan pattern BINARY will require A,B where a STRAIGHT display will require A,B,C,D.
+For example a 1/4 scan display with scan pattern BINARY will require A,B where a STRAIGHT display will require A,B,C,D. A good hint is usally the connector labeling on your matrix.

 ## Set-up and cabling